A Google Business Profile (previously Google My Business) listing is a FREE local business listing platform by Google.

 Note: It’s VERY IMPORTANT to have a consistent NAP (N = your business name, A= your business Address, P= your business phone number) across all your online profiles.

-This includes your GMB listing, your websites, and citations (we will talk more about citations in the next module).
+This includes your Google Business Profile, your websites, and citations (we will talk more about citations in the next module).
 If you don’t have a consistent NAP profile, you’ll struggle to see results with local SEO.

 Thus, before you move forward, make sure you create a definitive set of contact information associated with your pest control business.
 Then, use this set of information, and nothing else, when creating any online ‘citation profiles’ for your business.

-Okay… With that in mind, let’s start with the GMB listing process:
+Okay… With that in mind, let’s start with the Google BusinessProfile creation process:

-Go to https://www.google.com/business/ and click on ‘START NOW’ in the top right-hand corner or on the center of your screen.
+Go to https://www.google.com/business/ and click on ‘MANAGE NOW’ in the top right-hand corner or in the center of your screen.

-- Check ‘I deliver goods and services to my customers’ option.
+- Check the ‘I deliver goods and services to my customers’ option.

-- Uncheck ‘Hide my address (it’s not a store)’ option, because your pest control business has a physical address.
+- Uncheck the ‘Hide my address (it’s not a store)’ option because your pest control business has a physical address.

 Based on the information that you provide, Google will show a few similar business listings.
 Just select ‘None of these’ and click on ‘Next.’